 Moreover, giving up spaces through development and densification pressures agricultural fringes.
-This also affects long-term sustainability of natural ecosystems and biodiversity (Armstrong 2001).
-In addition, exposed areas required to replenish underground water supplies is impacted, as well as other environmental and socio-economic issues.
-Criminal activities are influenced by demographic and socioeconomic variables as well as the built environment, which serves as an external factor that impacts an individual's attitudes and behaviors (Cozens 2011; Davies and Johnson 2014; Eck and Weisburd 2015).
-Thus, under such circumstances, maximising the potential use of all-even seemingly insignificant spaces, and pedestrianising hard infrastructure towards to active transportation modalities-reverting the vehicular-dependence paradigms which fuels current societal norms-to mitigate HIE, it has been suggested, may contribute to reducing microclimates, improving perception of safety, and concurrently reducing the propensity for crime.
+This also affects longterm sustainability of natural ecosystems and biodiversity (Armstrong 2001).
+In addition, exposed area required to replenish underground water supplies is impacted, as well as other environmental and socio-economic issues.
+Thus, under these circumstances, maximising the potential use of all-even seemingly insignificant spaces, and pedestrianising hard infrastructure towards to active transportation modalities-reverting the vehicular-dependence paradigms which fuels current societal norms-to mitigate HIE is therefore likely to lead to a perceived safety and a reduction in crime statistics.
+As these contribute to reducing climate change, safety perception will improve, and crime statistics will reduce.